Tratayenia: Classification

 Megaraptorans have very controversial relations to other theropods.
 The first mainstream hypothesis is that they are carnosaurs, distantly related to Allosaurus and more closely related to Neovenator and carcharodontosaurids.
 The second popular hypothesis considers them to be basal tyrannosauroids, part of the coelurosaur lineage which includes the crested proceratosaurids as well as the famous tyrannosaurids such as Tyrannosaurus.
 A third hypothesis also considers them to be coelurosaurs, but outside Tyrannosauroidea and basal to practically all other groups of Coelurosauria.
-Porfiri et al.'s description of Tratayenia prefers this third hypothesis.
+Porfiri et al. (2018) preferred this third hypothesis.

-The cladogram below follows the strict consensus (average result) of the 12 most parsimonious trees (the simplest evolutionary paths, in terms of the total amount of sampled features evolved or lost between sampled taxa) found by Porfiri et al. (2018)'s phylogenetic analysis.
+The cladogram below follows the strict consensus (average result) of the 12 most parsimonious trees (the simplest evolutionary paths, in terms of the total amount of sampled features evolved or lost between sampled taxa) found by the phylogenetic analysis of Porfiri et al. (2018).
 Although the results are different, the methodology analysis was practically identical to that of Apesteguia et al. (2016), only differing in the fact that it incorporated Tratayenia and Murusraptor, two megaraptorans not sampled in the analysis of Apesteguia et al.